Brymastr/switch/README.md

 - A `.bash_aliases` file will be created and linked to if one does not exist

 ## Notes

+This script plays nicely with bash and zsh.

 This script sort of enforces a certain directory structure for where projects will live.
 If you use this script to handle cloning projects then it doesn't really matter where they go but if you're interested here's the structure: